calebclayreagor/DELAY/README.md

 ### Finetuning trained models on new single-cell datasets (Step 1)

 ```
-# Prepare mini-batches of known TF-target pairs, then finetune
+# Prepare mini-batches of known TF-target examples, then finetune

 python Network.py --load_datasets False \
                   --do_training False \